rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     chmod 600 /var/lib/glance/cacert.pem
     chmod 600 /var/lib/glance/signing_cert.pem

-We are almost ready to start glance but we must first create the glance upstart scripts:
+We are almost ready to start glance, but we must first create the glance upstart scripts:

 Note: These scripts are just copied from the scripts that the Ubuntu packaged version of glance installs.